Shahadfaiz/Shahadfaiz/README.md

 ---

 ## ⚡ Fun Facts
-- 🎮 When I'm not coding, I'm probably playing chess, or exploring new tech trends!
+- 🎮 When I'm not coding, I'm probably reading books, or exploring new tech trends!
 - 📖 Avid reader of sci-fi novels and machine learning research papers.
-- 🏞️ Love nature and often go hiking to clear my mind and think of new ideas.
+- 🏞️ Love nature and often go running to clear my mind and think of new ideas.

 ![Fun Gif](https://media.giphy.com/media/l0Exk8EUzSLsrErEQ/giphy.gif)